-a.
+- a.
 Coil Chain.
 Under ordinary conditions only weekly attention will be necessary.
 Under hot and dirty conditions it may be necessary to clean chain at least once a day and lubricate it several times between cleanings.
 Thoroughly clean chain with an oil solvent and re-lubricate by coating it lightly with oil.
 Make sure that lubricant coats wear surfaces between links.
-Zinc plated load chain should be cleaned and lubricated daily.
+Zinc plated load chain should be cleaned and lubricated daily. - b.
+Roller Chain.
+Under ordinary conditions only monthly attention will be necessary.
+Under hot and dirty conditions weekly attention may be required.
+Thoroughly clean chain with an oil solvent and apply oil.
+Wipe off excess oil.
+When subjected to excessive moisture or corrosive atmospheres, DO (dripless oil) lubricant from American Grease Stick Company is recommended for use on roller chain in place of regular oil.

 - 4-4.
 LUBRICATE UPPER HOOK AND LOWER BLOCK ASSEMBLY. - a.
 Apply a few drops of Bar and Chain Oil on shank of upper hook where it enters frame. - b.
 Apply a few drops of Bar and Chain Oil on shank of lower hook where it enters lower block.
 Hook rotation bearing may be removed for cleaning and re-lubricating if necessary.
-See section 7-5. - c.
-On lower block assemblies of 2 and 3 ton capacity hoists, also apply heavy duty lithium soap grease with EP additives through pressure fitting in end of sprocket pin to lubricate bearing in chain sprocket. - d.
-On 3 ton model lubricate sprocket in hanger bracket with a few drops of Bar and Chain Oil in hole provided in center of sprocket hub. - 4-5.
-LUBRICATE LIMIT LEVER CONTROL SHAFT AND GEARS.
+See paragraph 7-5. - c.
+On lower block assemblies of 2 and 3 ton capacity hoists, also apply heavy duty lithium soap grease with EP additives thru pressure fitting in end of sprocket pin to lubricate bearing in chain sprocket. - d.
+On 3 ton model lubricate sprocket in hanger bracket with a few drops of Bar and Chain Oil in hole provided in center of sprocket hub.